 Some of the dangers of trying to treat depression with alcohol include:

-- Increased risk of harm – to yourself and others (through domestic and other violence) and an increased risk of suicide, especially among males
+- increased risk of harm – to yourself and others (through domestic and other violence, and damage to unborn children during pregnancy) and an increased risk of suicide, especially among males

 Alcohol causes changes in consciousness, mood and emotions.
 It is these intoxicating and psychoactive effects that can lead to accidents, injuries, diseases and disruptions to the family life of everyday Australians.